AndersDeath/diary2/000-current.md

 # 17 September - Saturday - Saint-Petersburg

 Yesterday I got a doze of vaccince. thats good.
 Today I am feel normal, but not ok. today I cleaned my room.
 In the eveining I bought a burger.
 I also took a shower.
 I've been thinking about creatinon of special telegram bot for saving links znd sort them.
 I will create ascheme of the project tomorrow.
-I also heared a lot of ex-echo moscow.
+I also heared a lot of ex-echo of moscow.
+Honestly it is hard to wait for immigration to Portugal.